eharada/Data_Viz_Deception_Project/README.md

-# Is the Zika virus actually getting worse in the United States or is there false information out?
+# Is the Zika virus actually getting worse in the United States or is there false information circulating?

 The following information was pulled directly from www.kaggle.com where there is a survey that shows the number of Zika cases per month and by location.
 Kaggle user, Thiago, created data visualizations that show Zika cases generally getting worse every year for every country.